 In its effort to disseminate geospatial data to the public, the City-Parish first released the Internet Property Finder in January 2004.
 The online property search tool was one of the first, if not the first such web application of its kind in the State of Louisiana.
 It was recognized by community leaders and organizations such as the American Planning Association and American Society of Landscape Architects.
 In July 2012, the City-Parish redesigned and branded the site with the release of eBRmap.
 This update builds on the successes of the former and includes many enhancements.
 The wealth of geospatial data that is stored in the enterprise GIS data repository is available for viewing, and the data is refreshed on a weekly basis.

 By default, the base map legend will automatically load, but users have the ability to switch legends by selecting the desired map theme from the Legend drop-down menu.
 Users can toggle legend entries, thus defining the map display based on their preferences.
 The redesigned mapping application also incorporates the Historic Land Development (HLD) information which was previously contained in a separate web site.

-Please be advised that the Adobe® Flash® Player plug-in is necessary to run the mapping interface.
-Also, as this is the first release of eBRmap, the City-Parish recognizes that there is the potential for technical issues to arise.
-Feel free to notify the Planning Commission of any problems that occur when using the Web application.
-A user guide is available by clicking the "Help" links on the Web page.
-The guide may answer many technical questions and will assist with navigating the new Web site.
+Please be advised that the Adobe® Flash® Player plug-in is necessary to operate the mapping interface.
+Also, feel free to notify the City-Parish Department of Information Services or the City-Parish Planning Commission if any issues occur while using eBRmap.
+A user guide is available by clicking the "Help" link on the web page.